thecmart/manuals/Adding Chat SDK to an existing project.md

 ## Adding Chat SDK to an existing Application using Firebase
-###### Quick start guide - this guide is written assuming that you already have a functioning Application that you would like to integrate Chat SDK into, and that you have a basic knowledge of how Android Studio works.
+###### Quick start guide - this guide is written assuming that you already have a functioning Application that you would like to integrate Chat SDK into, that you have a basic knowledge of how Android Studio works, and that the application is already connected to firebase.
 If this is not the case, please view the new project manual here NEED LINK!

-1. Go to the top righthand button which should be the blue google person, and use it to sign in to google with your google account.
-If you do not have a google account, you can use the button to create one.
-Then go to Tools -> Firebase.
-Go to the tab on the right, click on analytics, click on  "Log an Analytics event", and then clock "Connect to Firebase" then click on "Connect to firebase".
-If there are errors, click Connect to firebase again and click sync, until the button turns into the word "Connected".
-2. In the top level build gradle file, Find the section of `repositories` in `allprojects`, and add the following code inside of it:
+1. In the **Project Level** `build.gradle` file, Find the section of `repositories` in `allprojects`, and add the following code inside of it:

 ```
     maven { url "http://dl.bintray.com/chat-sdk/chat-sdk-android" }